xaratustrah/daedalus/README.md

 ## Acknowledgements

-This code is based on a previous work by Ulrich Popp [HoSnoopy@GitHUB](https://github.com/HoSnoopy).
+This code is based on a previous work by Ulrich Popp [HoSnoopy@GitHUB](https://codeberg.org/HoSnoopy).
+The MCU part is inspired by the code available on [https://codeberg.org/HoSnoopy/TB6600-RPI](https://codeberg.org/HoSnoopy/TB6600-RPI).